frontity-demos/ibenic-headless-wordpress-demo/README.md

   <li>👨‍👩‍👧‍👦 <strong>Community</strong>: use our forum to share any doubts, feedback and meet great people.
 This is your place too to share <a href="https://community.frontity.org/c/dev-talk-questions">how are you planning to use Frontity!</a></li>

 </ul>

-Or directly send me mail to [juanma@frontity.dev](mailto:juanma@frontity.dev).
-I'm the Lead Developers Relations at Frontity and I'll be glad the to help you succeed w/ Frontity 💪